Go To The Main Site For More Content on Other Topics!

 H/T Geraghty.
 Stay tuned.

-POLITICS: That Ol' Clinton Straddle
+That Ol’ Clinton Straddle

 New York Governor Eliot Spitzer's plan to document the undocumented by giving drivers licenses to illegal aliens has been yet another fiasco for the Empire State's unpopular new governor, bleeding his support even among Democrats who are in the country legally and leading other Democratic officials to keep their distance.
 But what does New York's junior senator, running now for President, think of the state's unilateral effort to hijack federal immigration policy?
 Up to now, Hillary Clinton has been quiet on the subject, but in an interview she finally had to answer the question:

-I think it's important to bring everybody out of the shadows.
+I think it’s important to bring everybody out of the shadows.
 To do the background checks.
 To deport those who have outstanding warrants or have committed crimes in the United States, and then to say to those who wish to stay here, you have to pay back taxes, you have to pay a fine, you have to learn English, and you have to wait in line.
 And I hate to see any state being pushed to try to take this into their own hands, because the federal government has failed.
-So I know exactly what Governor Spitzer's trying to do and it makes a lot of sense, because he's trying to get people out of the shadows.
-He's trying to say, "O.K., come forward and we will give you this license."

 But without a federal policy in effect, people will come forward and they could get picked up by I.C.E. tomorrow.
 I mean, this can't work state-by-state.
 It has to be looked at comprehensively.
 I agreed with President Bush and his efforts to try to approach this.
 He just didn't have the political capital left by the time he actually got serious about it.